Peter Burge (cricketer): Test appearances

-His first touch of the ball saw him catch Len Hutton at leg slip from the fourth ball of the match.
+His first touch of the ball saw him catch Len Hutton at leg slip off the fourth ball of the match.
 As the players took to the field, Lindwall told him to watch for the fourth ball.
 Lindwall bowled three outswingers to Hutton, before an inswinger on the fourth.
-Hutton edged the ball to Burge who just claimed the catch on the second attempt.
+Hutton edged the ball to Burge who claimed the catch on the second attempt.
 Burge made 17 and 18 not out, as Australia were made to follow on after trailing by 150 runs.
-Australia were still 32 runs and facing a fourth consecutive Test defeat when time ran out.
+Australia were still 32 runs behind and facing a fourth consecutive Test defeat when time ran out.
 He had scored 379 runs at 42.11 for the season.

 He was then selected for the 1955 tour of the West Indies, on which his father acted as manager of the squad.
 A team meeting was held to officially allow Burge to address his father as "Jack", as the other players did, instead of "dad".
 In the warm-up match against Jamaica, Burge made 29 and 69 and was selected in the First Test.
 He scored 14 in the first innings and was not required to bat in the second innings as Australia won by nine wickets.
 He then made a duck and 2 in the next tour match against Trinidad and was dropped for the remaining four Tests of the series, which Australia took 3–0.
 Burge's highlight of the tour was an innings of 177 against British Guiana, which set up an innings victory.
 He ended the first-class matches with 310 runs at 38.75.
 After the tour, Burge suffered a setback when his father began to develop the heart problems that eventually claimed his life.
 Nevertheless, the elder Burge insisted that his health not hinder his son's career.

 Returning to Australia for the 1955–56 home season, which was purely domestic, Burge played in all but one of Queensland's eight Shield matches.
 In 12 innings, he made many starts but could not convert them into big scores.
 He reached 20 on eight occasions and converted four of these into scores between 50 and 65, going no further.
 He ended with 363 runs at 33.00.
 In the Test trial match, he played for Lindwall's XI against Johnson's XI and made 72 and 46 in a two-wicket win.